Our SISTERS

 Congregational Minister

 Following a career that included teaching Home Economics and serving in administration, Sister Patricia served as Congregational Minister from 2003 - 2011.
 Chatfield College claimed her focus for the next eight years moving between campuses and taking on many roles.
-She now once again serves as Congregational Minister, elected to the role in 2019.
+She now once again serves as Congregational Minister, elected to the role in 2023-2027.
 In addition to overseeing the care of the Members and keeping up with day-to-day business, she represents the Ursulines at programs and events as necessary.
-Additionally, she serves on the Boards of The Chatfield Edge and Sisters of Notre Dame de Namur Health Care.
+Additionally, she serves on the Boards of The Chatfield Edge and oversees the development of the Archives.

 (513) 875-2020